-- Housing: on-campus averages from double occupancy at \$2,300, to a private room at \$4,335 per semester.
+- Housing: on-campus averages from double occupancy at \$5,500, to a private room where prices vary per year.
 Off-campus rental is also available, rates are variable. - The meal plan week begins with breakfast on Thursday and ends with dinner on Wednesday.
-Viterbo University Dining Service offers seven meal plan options:
+Viterbo University Dining Service offers the meal plan options below.
+Cost is shared per year.

-Tier 1 Value (unlimited meals, \$150 V-Hawk Bucks) open to transfers, first-years or higher \$2,950
+Tier 1 Value (unlimited meals, \$100 V-Hawk Bucks, OR 260 meals, \$200 V-Hawk Bucks) open to transfers, first-years or higher \$6,580